Mashon/Resources/README.md

 `countries = ["Denmark,", "Sweden,", "Germany,", "France,", "Spain,"]`

-1)return "Germany" by using the `at` method
+1) return "Germany" by using the `at` method
-2)return "Germany" and "France" by using the `slice` method
+2) return "Germany" and "France" by using the `slice` method
-3)return "Spain" using the `fetch` method (do this twice with two different arguments)
+3) return "Spain" using the `fetch` method (do this twice with two di fferent arguments)
-4)return the first two countries using the `take` method
+4) return the first two countries using the `take` method
-5)remove "France" and "Spain" using the `drop` method
+5) remove "France" and "Spain" using the `drop` method

 #Objective - find the length of an array